-Some projects will be ranked in "Tier 2." which is equal to the difference between Tier 1 and the CoC Annual Renewal Demand plus the amount available for the Bonus amount (but not the DV Bonus amount).
+Some projects will be ranked in "Tier 2" which is equal to the difference between Tier 1 and the CoC Annual Renewal Demand plus the amount available for the Bonus amount (but not the DV Bonus amount).
 This means that the community would like those projects to receive funding, but that it is unclear whether HUD will allocate enough money to the community to fund those projects.
-If the community performs well in the national competition, or if Congressional appropriations stretch further than expected, then most of Tier 2 will be funded.
-If the community performs poorly in the national competition, it is possible that a significant portion of the projects in Tier 2 will lose their federal funding.
 Projects that are ranked toward the top of Tier 2 are somewhat more likely to receive funding than projects at the bottom of Tier 2.